G00fY2/quickie/README.md

 See the ML Kit [Barcode documentation](https://developers.google.com/android/reference/com/google/mlkit/vision/barcode/Barcode#nested-class-summary) for further details.

 ### Customization
-The library is designed to behave and look as generic as possible.
+The library is designed to behave and look as generic as possible while matching Material Design guidelines.
 Currently, it's not possible to change the UI, but there are plans to add customizations in future releases.

 ## Screenshots / Sample App
-Check out the sample app APKs inside the [release](https://github.com/G00fY2/quickie/releases) assets.
+You can find the sample app APKs inside the [release](https://github.com/G00fY2/quickie/releases) assets.

 ![Image](https://raw.githubusercontent.com/G00fY2/Quickie/gh-pages/media/quickie-device-demo.png)